BrennanFulmer/BrennanFulmer.github.io/_posts/2018-06-14-difference_between_pass-by-value_and_pass-by-reference.markdown

 			fake[index] = 'X'
 ```

 <p> This code snippet is from the Tic Tac Toe with AI project.
 I was writing a method so that the computer's AI would be able to detect forks by testing random moves on a seperate copy of the board array.
-What initially eluded me though was why this kept resulting in an X being added to the board even when the computer player was assigned O. Upon doing some research I realized that while Ruby is pass-by-value its more nuanced than that.
+What initially eluded me though was why this kept resulting in an X being added to the board even when the computer player was assigned O. I eventually figured out that I wasn't making a seperate copy of the board, but why?
+This lead me to look deeper into how Ruby works and to discover that while its technically pass-by-value its more nuanced than that.
 </p>
 <p> In pass-by-value languages when a function is called with a variable the function just gets a copy of the variable's value to work with so any changes made don't impact the original variable.
 As you would expect pass-by-reference then means that variables are treated as references to a value instead of a value in and of themselves.
 So in practice when passed a variable the changes functions make directly affect the original variable because the same value it references are being operated upon.
 </p>